tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

             - Is now a Toggle Augmentation, reserving 20 energy to function.
 The reserved amount is discounted when calculating damage reduction.
         - Combat Speed
             - Is now a Toggle Augmentation, reserving 20 energy to function.
+        - Combat Strength
+            - Is now a Toggle Augmentation, reserving 25 energy to function.
         - Environmental Resist
             - Is now an Automatic Augmentation, draining 20 energy per second when taking environmental damage.
         - Power Recirculator